naumanch969/customizable-sidebar/README.md

    - The sidebar component will be accessible at `http://localhost:3000` in your web browser.

 4. **Customize Sidebar Data**:
-   - Open the `src/data/sidebarData.js` file and customize the sidebar menu items as needed.
+   - Open the `src/data/sidebar.json` file and customize the sidebar menu items as needed.
    - Each sidebar item is represented by an object in the array, with properties such as `label`, `icon`, `link`, and `children` for nested items.

 ---

 Feel free to explore, test, and customize this customizable sidebar component according to your requirements.
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-Happy coding! 🚀